alexisannerossi/id-htmlpolicy/draft-rossi-htmlpolicy-00.md

 * All sections, subsections, figures, and paragraphs should have stable numbered link anchors that can be used to facilitate navigation to and sharing of specific content within the document.
 Both user-defined and auto-generated anchors must be supported and linkable.
 * The HTML must make it easy to separate sections along with all of their subsections into separate files.
 This may make it easier to accommodate new publication formats in the future, such as EPUB.
 * The HTML should be as accessible as possible to people with visual disabilities, including those who have color blindness, those who need to scale or change fonts, and those who use screen reading software.
 This may include allowing easy local override of the default CSS formatting.
 The RPC will refer to the W3C Accessibility Guidelines {{WAI}} when making decisions regarding accessibility.
 Note that this policy does not preclude the use of features that are not accessible, as long as those inaccessible feature do not take the place of or hamper the usability of accessible features.
 The accessibility of the RFCs semantic content should be prioritized.
-* The HTML produced for Internet-Drafts may differ from that produced by the RPC.
+* The HTML and CSS produced for Internet-Drafts may differ from that produced by the RPC.
 * The HTML should be constructed in a way to allow search engines to discover and extract appropriate content, or to improve search engine optimization (SEO), as long as it avoids changing any semantic content of the RFC.
 * HTML and CSS implementation may change over time.
 Changes are not required to remain backwards-compatible, although maintaining compatibility where possible is encouraged.